 Does taking probiotics cause any side effects?

-The side effects, though rare, can include bloating and gas, headaches (triggered by amines), and an increased risk of infections and other adverse reactions.
+The side effects, though rare, can include bloating and gas and an increased risk of infections and other adverse reactions (21).

 What is the best time to take probiotics?

 The best time to take probiotics is about 30 minutes before a meal, on an empty stomach.
+Taking probiotics just before bed also helps.
 Also, we don’t recommend you take probiotics with your morning coffee or tea.

 How long do probiotics take to work?